One Punch Man Anime Season 1 Blu-ray/DVD Home Media Pre-Orders And Release Date Confirmed

 — One Punch Man (@_OnePunchFan) February 27, 2017

 The One Punch Man Blu-ray/DVD Combo Pack contains a deluxe, four-disc collection.
 This includes two each of the DVDs as well as the Blu-Ray discs.
-These discs will not only be packaged in an exclusive chipboard box, but will also feature specialty printing.
+These discs will not only be packaged in an exclusive chipboard box but will also feature specialty printing.
 The Blu-ray/DVD Combo Pack also contains six exclusive OVA anime short clips.
-These exclusive clips, along with six full-color collectible art cards and a premium full-color booklet featuring episode summaries, character profiles, interviews and more are limited to the Blu-ray Edition and the Blu-ray/DVD Combo Pack.
+These exclusive clips, along with six full-color collectible art cards and a premium full-color booklet featuring episode summaries, character profiles, interviews and more, are limited to the Blu-ray Edition and the Blu-ray/DVD Combo Pack.
 All the episodes available on the Blu-Ray discs have been encoded in full HD 1080 resolution.
-Fortunately buyers of the Standard Edition Blu-ray will also receive the six exclusive OVA anime shorts.
+Fortunately, buyers of the Standard Edition Blu-ray will also receive the six exclusive OVA anime shorts.

 The Standard DVD Set will have two discs that are said to be packaged in O-card packaging and specialty foil printing that is intricately illustrated.
 All the episodes on the DVD will be encoded in rather mundane 480p standard video format.